sfschen/velocileptors/README.md

 theory (with effective field theory counter terms and up to cubic biasing) as well as the real-space pairwise velocity moments.

-The can be installed with
+The code can be installed with

 python3 -m pip install -v git+https://github.com/sfschen/velocileptors